Living In El Salvador: Pros And Cons You Need To Know

 The country is one of the more promising South American nations, close to the heels of Brazil and Argentina, with a very open investment-friendly economy and extremely welcoming of foreigners from across the world.

 At the moment, if someone were to ask me what country they should move to, I’d tell them to go to Ecuador without a second thought.
 I’ve been following the current affairs in the country pretty closely over the past few months, and I think that it’s time more people moved into the economy.
-For one thing, the country needs it, and for another, there are significant financial potentials.
+For one thing, the country needs it, and for another, there is significant financial potential.
 Finally, there’s the fact that no other place in the world is as beautiful as the urban-natural sprawl in Ecuador.
-So I am writing this blog to explain to more people why they should really go to Ecuador.
+So, I am writing this blog to explain to more people why they should really go to Ecuador.

 Cuenca Cathedral, Ecuador